 For older children who are reading journals, the expectation will be that they do some personal reading each day.
 This will be from a book they have chosen themselves.
-The class teacher can support children to choose a book that is appropriate for the child’s reading level.
+The class teacher can support a child to choose a book that is appropriate for the child’s reading level.
 Again, it should not be too difficult.
 We want our children to love reading, not to feel discouraged because the book is too difficult for them.
 We encourage parents to engage in the reading process with the children, by reading to them, listening to them read and asking them questions about what they are reading.

-All children will be given a home learning journal in which they record their reading every evening.
 15 minutes of reading is sufficient for a child in the middle school and 15-20 minutes is enough for a senior learner.

 For all learners, teachers will send information home to parents on a termly basis about the kinds of mathematics activities children should be doing at home.
 The activities will be linked to the learning needs of the children.
 Children will be provided with some learning materials to support their learning and parents will be given support to know what kind of games or activities to do with the materials.
 Alternatively, for older children, some learning may be done online.